Helmholtz's inverse problem of the discrete calculus of variations: Characterization of null (couples of) Lagrangians

 \subsection{Reminder of the continuous case}

-Let $L^1$, $L^2$ be two Lagrangian.
+Let $L^1$, $L^2$ be two Lagrangians.
 They are said to be \textit{equivalent} if they lead to the same second order Euler-Lagrange equation.
-In this case, we denote $L^1 \sim L^2$.
-The linearity of the Euler-Lagrange equation with respect to its associated Lagrangian implies that $\sim$ defines an equivalence relation on the set of Lagrangian. \\
+In this case, we denote by $L^1 \sim L^2$.
+The linearity of the Euler-Lagrange equation with respect to its associated Lagrangian implies that $\sim$ defines an equivalence relation on the set of Lagrangians (see also \cite[p.356]{olve}). \\

 Hence, the aim is to characterize the equivalence class of $0$.
-If a Lagrangian $L$ belongs to the equivalence class of $0$, then it it leads to a null second order Euler-Lagrange equation in the sense that every curves $q$ are solutions.
-In this case, $L$ is said to be a \textit{null Lagrangian}.
-We refer to \cite{olve} for a detailed proof of the following result:
+If a Lagrangian $L$ belongs to the equivalence class of $0$, then it leads to a null second order Euler-Lagrange equation in the sense that every curves $q$ are solutions.
+In this case, $L$ is said to be a \textit{null Lagrangian} (see \cite[p.247-249]{olve}).
+We refer to \cite[p.248,Theorem 4.7]{olve} for a detailed proof of the following result :

-\begin{theorem} Let $L$ be a Lagrangian. $L$ is a null Lagrangian if and only if there exist two functions $f : \R^2 \longrightarrow \R$ and $g : \R \longrightarrow \R$ such that:
+\begin{theorem} Let $L$ be a Lagrangian. $L$ is a null Lagrangian if and only if there exist two functions $f : \R^2 \longrightarrow \R$ and $g : \R \longrightarrow \R$ such that :

 \end{theorem}